enigmaSpy/enigmaSpy/README.md

 ### What can I do💁‍♂️ :
 - HTML:
   - I can create modern websites using HTML5.
+  - Responsive sites.
 - CSS:
-  -I have a basic knowledge of animations made in css -
+  - I have a basic knowledge of animations made in css.

+- JavaScript:
+  - I have basic knowledge in ES6.

+### What am i learning now?

+- React.js
+- sass/less

+#### I am a beginner Front-End developer.
+#### My goal is to become a self-contained full-stack developer.

+### What I would like to learn:

+  - Node.js
+  - React Native
+  - Python